dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 A request to `http://<app>/StaticFiles/test.png` serves the *test.png* file.

 `StaticFileOptions()` can set response headers.
-For example, the code below sets up static file serving from the *wwwroot* folder and sets the `Cache-Control` header to make them publicly cacheable for 10 minutes (600 seconds):
+For example, the following code configures static file serving from the *wwwroot* folder and sets the `Cache-Control` header to make them publicly cacheable for 10 minutes (600 seconds):

 [!code-csharp[](../fundamentals/static-files/sample/StartupAddHeader.cs?name=snippet1)]